 Corporal Punishment Is Not Appropriate for Foster Children

-The use of corporal punishment is not appropriate for children in foster care and many adopted children due to the abuse and neglect that many foster and adopted children have experienced in their birth homes.
+The use of corporal punishment is not appropriate for children in foster care, especially because many adopted children have experienced abuse and neglect already in their birth homes.

 For many new foster or adoptive parents, not being allowed to spank a child may be hard to understand as most of us were raised by parents who spanked.
-Yes, most of us did “turn out OK.”
-Hopefully, the points above help in understanding why spanking or other forms of physical punishment are not in an abused or neglected child’s best interest.
-Or, in the best interest of a foster or adoptive family that is trying to attach to the child.
+Yes, most of us did “turn out okay,” and hopefully, the points above help in understanding why spanking or other forms of physical punishment are not in an abused or neglected child’s best interest or the best interest of a foster or adoptive family that is trying to attach to the child.
 There are, however, several other options when it comes to discipline for foster and adoptive parents.